World No Tobacco Day in

 To mark the observance of World No Tobacco Day in the United Kingdom, events such as public awareness campaigns, educational programs in schools, and support groups for quitting smoking are organized.
 National health charities and local NHS trusts often work together to ensure a wide-reaching impact beyond World No Tobacco Day itself.
 Observed annually on the 31st of May, this event presents an ideal opportunity for British citizens to commit to a healthier, tobacco-free lifestyle and create broader positive changes within society.

-Top Tweets for World No Tobacco Day -
+Top X Posts (formerly Tweets) for World No Tobacco Day -